gdicristofaro/gdicristofaro.github.io/README.md

-# My GitHub webpage
+# My GitHub Webpage

-That seems pretty self-explanatory.
+Source for this project can be found in the "nodeSrc" folder.